monsooncommerce/monsoon-frontend-boilerplate/readme.md

   `npm start`

-  optionally, you can run the server too
+  optionally, you can run the server

   `npm run serve`